Seattle Seahawks: Super Bowl XLVIII champions (2013)

 In the 2013 NFL season, the Seahawks continued their momentum from the previous season, finishing tied with the Denver Broncos for an NFL-best regular season record of 13–3, while earning the NFC's #1 playoff seed.
 Their 2013 campaign included big wins over the Carolina Panthers, New Orleans Saints, and the San Francisco 49ers.
 Six Seahawks players were named to the Pro Bowl: Quarterback Russell Wilson, center Max Unger, running back Marshawn Lynch, cornerback Richard Sherman, free safety Earl Thomas, and strong safety Kam Chancellor.
 However, none of them were able to play in the Pro Bowl, as the Seahawks defeated the New Orleans Saints 23–15 and the San Francisco 49ers 23–17, in the playoffs to advance to Super Bowl XLVIII against the Denver Broncos.
-On February 2, 2014, the Seahawks won the franchise's only Super Bowl Championship, defeating Denver 43–8.
+On February 2, 2014, the Seahawks won the franchise's first Super Bowl Championship, defeating the Broncos 43–8.
 The Seahawks' defense performance in 2013 was acclaimed as one of the best in the Super Bowl era.